 Let's say, for example, that you spend $100 to advertise on Instagram.
 From those advertising dollars, you generate 10 new customers who each purchase your online course for $200.
 You spent $100, but you earned $2,000.

 That's an incredible ROI.
 It will work out like that every time, but learning how to advertise effectively on Instagram could help you garner more followers – and, more importantly, more customers.

 23. Check Your Instagram Insights

 We are big fans of data here at Kajabi, and Instagram Insights can provide valuable information about your audience.
-You'll want to track your Instagram Insights regularly to find new patterns and behaviors.
+You'll want to track your Instagram Insights with data analysis software regularly to find new patterns and behaviors.